elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `ref_id` (Optional) Remote elasticsearch `ref_id`, it is best left to the default value (Defaults to `main-elasticsearch`).
 * `ignore_unavailable` (Optional) If true, skip the cluster during search when disconnected (Defaults to `false`).

-##### Snapshot Source
+##### Snapshot source

-The optional `elasticsearch.snapshot_source` block restores data from a snapshot of another deployment.
-It supports the following:
+The optional `elasticsearch.snapshot_source` block, which restores data from a snapshot of another deployment, supports the following arguments:

 * `source_cluster_id` (Required) ID of the Elasticsearch cluster that will be used as the source of the snapshot.
 * `snapshot_name` (Optional) Name of the snapshot to restore.
 Use `__latest_success__` to get the most recent successful snapshot (Defaults to `__latest_success__`).

+~> **Note on behavior** The `snapshot_source` block represents transient settings on the deployment plan.
+The values of this block will not be flattened, and therefore not saved in the Terraform state.
+This means that whenever the `snapshot_source` block is set when running `terraform apply`, a snapshot will be restored.

 #### Kibana